TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 145/Psalms 145.5.md

 ---

-Of the glorious majesty of thine honor, And of thy wondrous works, will I meditate.
+Of the glorious majesty of your honor, of your wondrous works, I will meditate.